Poznan University of Technology

 Artificial Intelligence for Text Processing

-The laboratory for Low-Code No-Code (LCNC) tools is designed to provide researchers from non-computer science backgrounds with the ability to perform data science tasks without requiring extensive programming knowledge.
-The lab includes a variety of user-friendly tools that are intuitive and require minimal coding.
+The laboratory for No-Code (NC) tools is designed to provide researchers from non-computer science backgrounds with the ability to perform data science tasks without requiring extensive programming knowledge.
+The lab includes tutorials with user-friendly tools that are intuitive and require no coding.
 These tools are designed to assist researchers in performing essential data science tasks such as data cleaning, visualization, and analysis.
-With LCNC tools, researchers can easily and quickly create interactive dashboards, perform machine learning tasks, and generate reports.
-The lab provides an opportunity for researchers from different disciplines to explore and analyze data without the need for advanced programming knowledge.
-The LCNC lab is a valuable resource for researchers who want to leverage technology to enhance their research without investing significant time and effort learning how to code.
+With NC tools, researchers can easily and quickly create interactive dashboards, perform machine learning tasks, and generate reports.
+The lab provides an opportunity for researchers from different disciplines to explore and analyze data without the need for any programming knowledge.
+The NC lab is a valuable resource for researchers who want to leverage technology to enhance their research without investing significant time and effort learning how to code.

 prof. Krzysztof Krawiec